 DSD is a fairly rare file format despite its performance.
 For many audiophiles, DSD is the format par excellence.
 It is differentiated by its conversion method called Delta Sigma.

-By using our Octavio Virtuose application to stream the FLAC formats available from Qobuz on your Octavio Stream , you are assured of no loss of sound quality and of being able to take full advantage of Hi-Res.
+By using our Octavio Virtuose application to stream FLAC formats available from Qobuz on your Octavio Stream , you are guaranteed to have no loss of sound quality and to be able to fully enjoy Hi-Res.